Zen-Watch/zen-watch-ifttt-cloud-functions/README.md

 - Build a custom, non-custodial cloud, hot wallets for EVM, Non-EVM using EOA, LIT Actions, LIT PKPs, AWS KMS
 - Build custom on-chain transaction templates for specific use-cases cross-chain bridging, NFT airdrops, NFT mints
 - Build a client for IPFS, Arweave or Fission Codes FVM
-- Build an Email Client with SMTP
 - Build a GPRC client to support non-rest production servers / gateways
 - Build a Message Queue Client - Kafka, SQS or your favorite
 - Build a Database Client - MySQL, MongoDB, Cassandra, RocksDB, Firebase, Supabase, Polybase
+- Build a graph protocol or Dune Analytics integration to query based on on-chain events
 - Build a LLM Cloud Function with Picone Vector DB and Open AI for personalization based on wallet & on-chain events & more
 - Build on-chain automation for Account Abstraction wallets such as Rollup.id, Pimlico
 - Customize existing cloud functions to your needs using the AI Console on our [admin portal](https://admin.zen.watch)